 With respect to the brain, magnesium is important for nerve impulse conduction.

 Green leafy vegetables such as spinach are rich in magnesium.
 So are legumes, nuts, seeds, and whole grains.
 In general, foods containing dietary fiber provide magnesium.
 Some breakfast cereals have been fortified with magnesium.
-Low fat milk and yoghurt also contain magnesium.
+Low fat milk and yogurt also contain magnesium.

 Another way to get magnesium into your system is using Epsom salt foot baths.
-Soak your feet or take a bath with epsom salts in the bath water.
+Soak your feet or take a bath with Epsom salts in the bath water.
 Not only will you get magnesium but you will also reduce stress levels and relax….all good things for your brain.

 Calcium is an important part of the electrical signalling within the nervous system.
 It also plays a central role in the release of neurotransmitters by neurons in the brain.
 This is very important for memory storage and retrieval.